raazui/3D-Surface-Reconstruction/README.md

 3D-Surface-Reconstruction
 =========================
-An attempt to implement several 3D surface reconstruction algorithms using meta-hueristic optimization techniques and various surface reconstruction algorithms.
+An implementation of a particle swarm approach to 3D surface fitting algorithms.

 Current list of algorithms availible:
-None

-UOIT Graduate Thesis project
+PSO-NURBS

-by Syed Rizvi
+UOIT Computer Vision and Games Final Project by Syed Raazi Rizvi